 Here are some ways that we help our customers comply with TCF v2.

 First-layer message compliance tools

-If you’re looking to build you own first-layer message, Privacy Check guides you through an easy checklist, flagging possible compliance and performance issues along the way.
-This gives you the flexibility to create messages that seamlessly integrate into your website while reminding you of standard components necessary for compliance.
+If you’re looking to build your own first-layer message, Privacy Check guides you through an easy checklist, flagging possible compliance and performance issues along the way.
+This gives you the flexibility to create messages that seamlessly integrate into your website while guiding you through the standard components necessary for compliance.

 Our message builder allows you to display stacks, purposes and special purposes in an easy to understand first-layer message.
 Other tools such as Stack Selector makes sure that purposes don’t overlap across multiple stacks, which are a new requirement of the v2 framework.